Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-only-expanding-slider.md

 //...repeat for all your slides
 ```

-As you can see this is actually easier, but some people prefer to have the actual image element in place.
+As you can see, this is easier, but some people prefer to have the actual image element in place.

-With this you can make this:
+With this, you can make this:

 <p class="codepen" data-height="674" data-theme-id="dark" data-default-tab="result" data-user="rebelchris" data-slug-hash="yLYyRpp" style="height: 674px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="Dragon Ball Super Slider CSS Only">
   <span>See the Pen <a href="https://codepen.io/rebelchris/pen/yLYyRpp">